azusachino/little-record/src/coursera/IntroductionPhilosophy/README.md

 One can know a proposition is true, only if:

-1. That propositon is true
+1. That proposition is true
 2. One believes that proposition
 3. One's belief is justified

 **No false lemmas' view**:

-One can know a propositon is true, only if:
+One can know a proposition is true, only if:

-1. That propositon is true
+1. That proposition is true
 2. One believes that proposition
 3. One's belief is justified
 4. One's belief is not based on any false assumptions (or lemmas)